 Yet, while long hours are pretty much the norm these days, that does not mean that work should be taking over your life.
-If you can barely find time to get up and pee during the workday -- or if you’re beginning to realize you haven’t seen your friends since 2016 -- you’re probbbbably neglecting your personal life.
+If you can barely find time to get up and use the bathroom during the workday — or if you’re beginning to realize you haven’t FaceTimed your friends in a year — you’re probably neglecting your personal life.

 Don’t become one of those people!
-Of course, you spend most of your waking hours at work, so it’s normal and constructive to debrief or vent to your loved ones.
-But if people start noticing that your job is all you can talk about, that’s a sign that you’re a little too wrapped up in what’s going on at the office.
-It probably means that when your boyfriend tries to talk to you about something else, you find a way to bring the conversation back to your work.
+Of course, you spend many of your waking hours working, so it’s normal and constructive to debrief or vent to your loved ones.
+But if people start noticing that your job is all you can talk about, that’s a sign that you’re a little too wrapped up in what’s going on at work.
+Whether this means you need a new job or a more manageable workload, figure it out so you don’t wind up alienating the people you care about most.

 There’s a saying that if you want something to get done, it’s better to ask a busy person to do it.
-Do you feel like everyone at work comes to you for everything, even though you’re insanely swamped...while your coworkers are managing to catch up on TV during their lunch break?
+Do you feel like everyone at work comes to you for everything, even though you’re insanely swamped, while your coworkers are managing to catch up on TV during their lunch break?
 That’s because it’s clear that you’re competent and efficient.
 It doesn’t mean you should let your colleagues take advantage of you or that you should try to be superhuman.